-Coronavirus is in the news and your child may have questions about what it is, and what can be done to help keep themselves, their friends and their families safe.
+Living with coronavirus (COVID-19) is our new normal, and your child may have questions.
+They may want to know more about what it is, and what can be done to help keep themselves, their friends and their families safe.

 Talking about the virus can help ease your child’s worries.

 How do I talk to my child about COVID-19?